List of human Sesame Street characters

 The results of the test shows, which were never intended for broadcast and shown to preschoolers in 60 homes throughout Philadelphia and in day care centers in New York City in July 1969, were "generally very positive".
 The researchers found that children learned from the shows, that the show's appeal was high, and that children's attention was sustained over the full hour.
 However, they found that, although children's attention was high during the Muppet segments, their interest wavered when there were only humans on screen.
 The producers had followed the advice of child psychologists who were concerned that children would be confused, and had recommended that human actors and Muppets not be shown together.
 As a result of this decision, the appeal of the test episodes was lower than they would have liked, so the show's producers knew they needed to make significant changes, including defying the recommendations of their advisers and show the human and Muppet characters together.
 Lesser called this decision "a turning point in the history of Sesame Street".
 Muppet creator Jim Henson and his coworkers created Muppets for Sesame Street that could interact with the human actors, and many segments were re-shot.

-The human cast currently consists of Alan, Chris, Nina and the newest resident, Charlie.
+The human cast currently consists of Alan, Chris, Nina, Charlie, Mia, Dave and Frank.
 Though no longer part of the show, longtime cast members Bob, Gordon, Susan, Luis, Maria and Gina have still made special appearances on occasion, in online videos, TV specials and at live appearances.
 In 2019, retired characters from the series such as Linda, Miles and Leela returned for the TV special Sesame Street's 50th Anniversary Celebration.